ragsns/javaone-cloudfoundry-hol/exb/README.md

   env:
    JAVA_OPTS: -Djava.security.egd=file:///dev/urandom
 ```
+Stage this file and push it via the `git` command.

 Pushing this will trigger a Jenkins build.
-If not do a `Build Now` in the Jenkins UI.
+If not do a `Build Now` manually in the Jenkins UI.
 If the build fails, rinse and repeat!

 That's all there is to Jenkins integration!